Obtaining or Terminating Benefits

 Terminating Insurance after Divorce in New Jersey

 When your obligations to pay alimony terminate or when a child is emancipated, you are generally relieved of other responsibilities as well.
 When the support obligation is no longer effective, you may no longer have the need to maintain life insurance or keep that person as the beneficiary of your life insurance policy.
 Additionally, you can be relieved of other obligations, such as medical or health insurance after divorce.
-Before you do anything, it is important to discuss all of your legal options with an experienced New Jersey family law attorney at Weinberger Law Group, LLC.
+Before you do anything, it is important to discuss all of your legal options with an experienced New Jersey family law attorney at Weinberger Divorce & Family Law Group, LLC.